vega/vega/packages/vega-loader/README.md

 be useful for applications that load multiple data sets from the same domain.
 - *mode*: A string explicitly indicating the loading mode.
 One of `'file'` (server-side only) or `'http'`.
 If set to `'file'` mode, later *uri* parameters may safely omit a `'file://'` prefix.
 - *defaultProtocol*: The default protocol to use for protocol-relative *uri* values (e.g., `'//vega.github.io'`).
 Defaults to `'http'`.
-- *target*: The browser target attribute for hyperlinks.
+- *target*: The browser `target` attribute for hyperlinks.
+Only applies when sanitizing *uri* values for use as a hyperlink.
+- *rel*: The browser `rel` attribute for hyperlinks.
 Only applies when sanitizing *uri* values for use as a hyperlink.
 - *http*: HTTP request parameters passed to underlying calls to [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API); see [RequestInit](https://fetch.spec.whatwg.org/#requestinit) for allowed properties.

 <a name="load" href="#load">#</a>